zeixcom/ui-element/docs-src/pages/styling-components.md

 ## Scope Styles via Custom Element Name

 If you control the page and the components within, it's best to scope component styles to the custom element name.
-This allows you to use the CSS cascade.
+This protects against component styles leaking out, while still allowing to use the CSS cascade.
 You don't need Shadow DOM and duplicate style rules from the outer context to achieve the desired appearance.

 ```css
 my-component {